Home improvements that increase value can improve quality of life and offer a high return on investment (ROI).

 Average return on investment: 94%

 Replacing a garage door costs around $750 to $1,600, but the ROI here is well worth it.
 Count on recouping 94% of your initial investment, according to Remodeling magazine.
 ROI isn’t the only reason to replace a garage door, as modern doors offer increased durability, a longer lifespan, and superior protection against severe weather events.
 In other words, hiring a local garage door company will make your home look better, feel safer, and increase the resale value down the line.
+A home improvement that adds value, curb appeal, and convenience?
 That’s what we call a win-win-win.

 2. Installing a Manufactured Stone Veneer